1757 - Prussian invasion of Bohemia – Siege and Relief

 - Early in the day, Finck, who had found no major body advancing on Böhmisch-Brod, returned to Frederick's camp.

 - In the afternoon, Manstein arrived at Frederick's camp with the entire bread convoy, he had not lost a single wagon but had lost 13 men killed or wounded.

 By daybreak on Saturday June 18, Daun had completed all planned movements.
-His troops were forbidden to light campfires and to pitch tents and remained in combat readiness.
+His troops were forbidden to light campfires or to pitch tents and remained in combat readiness.
 Daun's Army counted 51 bns and 43 grenadier coys for a total of 35,000 foot; and 171 sqns totalling 19,000 cavalrymen and hussars.
 He also had 60 heavy pieces.
-The Prussians advanced against the Austrian positions, tried to manoeuvre parallel to their main battle line and then to attack their right flank around Krzechorz.
-The Battle of Kolin was heavily contested but two tactical mistakes made by the Prussians gave enough time to the Austrians for a strong counter-attack around Krzechorz which won the day for Daun.
+The Prussians advanced against the Austrian positions, trying to manoeuvre parallel to their main battle line and then to attack their right flank around Krzechorz.
+The Battle of Kolin was heavily contested but two tactical mistakes made by the Prussians gave enough time to the Austrians for a strong counter-attack around Krzechorz, which won the day for Daun.

 During these first battles of 1757, some 1,300 Saxon soldiers forcibly serving in the Prussian Army had already deserted to the Austrians.

 The last phase of the campaign is described in the following article:

 - Retreat (May 7 to June 29, 1757) describing the retreat of the Prussian armies